Tag Archives: Aj

 The number 11 is a high and odd number.
 This gives it some rather challenging properties, although it can come good in the end.
 Imagine you visit Ireland and are transfixed by the green of the hills.
 Then you go to Morocco and are awed by the red of the buildings.
 Then you go to the Caribbean and are moved by the turquoise sea.
 You return home and paint a beautiful picture using those colours.
 When you were in Ireland you didn’t know you were going to paint that masterpiece.
 You may not have even known why you were there.
 This is how 11 works.
 You are sure you need to be doing something, but unsure why.
 You are collecting experience through many wanderings.

-4 AjThis is a day to put your energy into meeting the physical needs of your family and community.
+4 AjThis is a day to stabilise the physical requirements of your family and community.
 It is a day to focus on supporting people through real-world issues.

 The combination of the noble authority of the nawal Aj and the stability of the number 4 should give rise to a dependable and solid day.
 This is a day of support and courage, particularly for those who take the lead.